 “The performance is amazing.
 It’s not that we get good feedback—but the million bad feedback messages disappear,” Hyatt said.

 Disappear?
 Not quite.
 I checked Reddit, and still saw recent complaints about the Wi-Fi.
 However, those complaints are a trickle compared with the wall of griping that turns up in a search for posts that are three years old or older.
-Continuing complaints can be attributable to the Wi-Fi upgrades still being in their final changes, rather than complete.
+Continuing complaints might be attributable to the Wi-Fi upgrades still being in their final changes, rather than complete.
 Also, this is Reddit, where people complain about everything.

 And at last one student posting recently loves Purdue’s Wi-Fi.
 “This is the best WiFi connection I’ve ever used in my whole life.🙂”